 Reflection maps emphasize the connections made by students between theory and practice.
 The associative nature of reflection mapping encourages students to approach their memory of the ELO activity more creatively, yielding unexpected feelings or interpretations.
 Reflection maps are usually visual devices and can range from simple Venn diagrams and mind maps to elaborate interactive multimedia maps using tools like Miro or Explain Everything.
+You can also choose a familiar process or framework (e.g. the scientific method) and ask students to map out how their experience matched and deviated from that process/framework.

 A Reflection Map is a visual and non-linear way for students to reflect on a process and their development.
 Pose a question or offer a topic for exploration and allow students to illustrate the progression of their thoughts.
 Normally, the main subject is located in the center of the map.
 From there, related ideas and keywords branch out in all directions.
-Here's one example of what a Reflection Map might look like.
+Here's one example of what a Reflection Map might look like (from a student at the University of Washington).
 You might consider asking students to map the personal challenges they encounter while working on a research project, the realizations they made while working with an international NGO, or their process for developing a new idea or startup.